-A careful analysis of the Global Burden of Disease (GBD) study focusing on agespecific morbidity during 2000in ten most common diseases (excluding injuries) shows that sixty percent of morbidity is due to infectious diseases and common tropical diseases, a quarter due to life-style disorders and 13% due to potentially preventable pernatal conditions.
-Further domestic R&D has been so far muted in its efforts against an estimated annual aggregate health expenditure in India ofRs- 80,000/-crores R&D expenditure in India for public and private sector combined was Rs 1150 crores only.
-India must play a larger part in its own efforts at indigenous R&D as very little worldwide expenditure on R&D is likely to be devoted to infectious diseases.
-For instance out of the 1233 new drugs that came into the market between 1975 and 1997 only 11 were indicated specifically for tropical country diseases,
+- 33. A careful analysis of the Global Burden of Disease (GBD) study focusing on age-specific morbidity during 2000 in ten most common diseases (excluding injuries) shows that sixty percent of morbidity is due to infectious diseases and common tropical diseases, a quarter due to life-style disorders and 13% due to potentially preventable peri-natal conditions.
+Further domestic R&D has been so far muted in its efforts.
+Against an estimated annual aggregate health expenditure in India of Rs 80 000/- crores R&D expenditure in India for public and private sector combined was Rs 1150 crores only.
+India must play a larger part in its own efforts at indigenous R&D as very little world-wide expenditure on R&D is likely to be devoted to infectious diseases.
+For instance out of the 1233 new drugs that came into the market between 1975 and 1997 only 11 were indicated specifically for tropical country diseases. - 34.
 We have already the distinction of elimination or control acceptable to public health standards of small pox and guinea worm diseases.
-In the draft National Health Policy -21 It has now been proposed to eliminate or control the following diseases within limits acceptable to public health practice- A good deal of the effort would be feasible.
+In the draft National Health Policy -

+2001 it has now been proposed to eliminate or control the following diseases within limits acceptable to public health practice.
+A good deal of the effort would be feasible.

-- Polio Yaws and leprosy by 2005 which seems distinctly feasible though the removal of social stigma and reconstructive surgery and other rehabilitation arrangements in regard to leprosy would remain inadequate for a decade or more. - Kalaazar by 2010 and Filalriasis by 2010 which also seems feasible due to its localized prevalence and the possibility of greater community based work involving PR institutions in the simple but time-limited tasks or public health programs- - Blindness prevalence to 0.5% by 2010 sees less feasible due to a graying population.
-At present the programme is massively supported by foreign aid as there are many other legitimate demands on domestic health budgets- - AIDS reaching zero growth by 2007 appears to be problematic as there are disputes even about base data on infected population.
-On most reckonings, affordable vaccines re not likely to be available soon nor anti-retro viral drugs appear likely at affordable prices in the near future.
+- Polio Yaws and leprosy by 2005 which seems distinctly feasible though the removal of social stigma and reconstructive surgery and other rehabilitation arrangements in regard to leprosy would remain inadequate for a decade or more. - Kalaazar by 2010 and Filariasis by 2010. which also seems feasible due to its localized prevalence and the possibility of greater community based work involving PR institutions in the simple but time- limited tasks of public health programs. - Blindness prevalence to 0.5% by 2010 seems less feasible due to a graying population.
+At present the programme is massively supported by foreign aid as there are many other legitimate demands on domestic health budgets. - AIDS reaching zero growth by 2007 appears to be problematic as there are disputes even about base data on infected population.
+On most reckonings, affordable vaccines are not likely to be available soon nor anti-retroviral drugs appear likely at affordable prices in the near future.
 Further the prevalence curve of Aids in India is yet to show its shape.
-There is also larger unresolved question of where HIV/ATDS should be fitted in our priorities of public health, especially in this massively foreign aided programme what happen if aid does not become available at some point.
+There is also larger unresolved +question of where HIV/AIDS should be fitted in our priorities of public health, especially in this massively foreign aided programme what happen if aid does not become available at some point.

-Unfinished burden of communicable diseases
+Unfinished burden of communicable diseases:

-Apart from the above, there remains a vast unfinished burden in preventing controlling or eliminating other major communicable diseases and in bringing down the risk of deaths in maternal and peri-natal conditions.
-Endemic diseases arising from infection or lack of nutrition continue to account for almost two thirds of morality ad morbidity India.
-Indeed eleven out of thirteen diseases recommended by the Bhore Committee were infectious diseases and at least three of them may well continue to be with us for the next two decades Baring Leprosy which is almost on the path to total control by 2005, the other key communicable diseases will be TB Malaria and Aids- to which diarrhoea in children and complicated and high risk maternity should be added in view of their pervasive incidence and avoidable mortality among the poorer and under served sectors,
+35. Apart from the above, there remains a vast unfinished burden in preventing controlling or eliminating other major communicable diseases and in bringing down the risk of deaths in maternal and peri-natal conditions.
+Endemic diseases arising from infection or lack of nutrition continue to account for almost two thirds of mortality and morbidity in India.
+Indeed eleven out of thirteen diseases recommended by the Bhore Committee were infectious diseases and at least three of them may well continue to be with us for the next two decades Barring Leprosy which is almost on the path b total control by 2005, the other key communicable diseases will be TB Malaria and Aids - to which diarrhoea in children and complicated and high risk maternity should be added in view of their pervasive incidence and avoidable mortality among the poorer and under served sectors.